 Not at present.
 Standard support tickets can be raised anytime, and our team will respond to you at the earliest.

 - One business day

 Sharable Content Object Reference Model (SCORM) is a standard and specifications developed by the Advanced Distributed Learning (ADL) Initiative, at the Office of the Secretary of Defence, United States.
 It allows courses and systems, which host courses to integrate seamlessly and send data between each other.
 Simply put, if the learning management system (LMS) you use or license is SCORM compliant, then irrespective of who you buy your courses from or who develops your courses, your courses will integrate with the LMS as long as the courses themselves are developed to SCORM standards.
 Think of it as the USB standard.
 As long as your laptop has a USB port, you can rest assured that you can buy any USB device and it will plug into that laptop.
 Just like the USB, there are multiple versions of the SCORM specification.
 The most popular is SCORM 1.2 and SCORM 2004.

 Yes.
 Abara LMS is SCORM 1.2 and 2004 compliant.
 Any courses that are SCORM 1.2 and or 2004 compliant will integrate with Abara LMS.

 Yes.
 All popular authoring tools publish courses in SCORM 1.2 and 2004.
 Abara LMS has been tested with Articulate Studio, Articulate Storyline, Captivate, Lectora and dozens of other authoring tools.
-Our LMS runs other custom developed courses as long as those courses are SCORM complaint.
+Our LMS runs other custom-developed courses as long as those courses are SCORM compliant.

 Yes and no. SCORM is a good standard and tracks a variety of data from your course such as: